JFA000/Anime-Analysis-Tool/readme.md

     python anime_analysis.py

-Once the program is running, #TODO: Add more details about the Anime Analysis program.
+Once the program is running, the program will request user inputs and automatically create plots based on the user input.
 ## Credits and Citations
 This work uses the [Anime Recommendations Database](https://www.kaggle.com/datasets/hernan4444/anime-recommendation-database-2020) dataset, made available by Hernan Valdivieso.
 Special thanks to Hernan Valdivieso and the dataset creators for making this data available.